typelevel/Laika/docs/using-laika/output.md

     val doc = Parse as Markdown fromString input

-    Render as PrettyPrint from doc toString
+    Render as AST from doc toString

 The above will yield the same result as the previous example.

-Finally, if you are using the sbt plugin you can use the `laikaPrettyPrint` task.
+Finally, if you are using the sbt plugin you can use the `laikaAST` task.